Hello and a very warm welcome to the web-site/blog of Scottish piper Jimi McRae aka Jimi the Piper.

 The year 2012 also saw Jimi's album 'Global Gathering' reach the top of a German music album chart .
 This followed screenings and airplay on a national German TV station of music videos produced by Jimi.
 These featured footage gleamed from his extensive travels around Scotland as a piper, motorcyclict and hill walker..
 In November 2012 he was invited over to Berlin to appear on several live TV shows.

 2013 began with Jimi commencing work on a new solo album project.
 He also teamed up with 'Spike', lead singer with UK rock band 'The Quireboys' to record an album of Frankie Millar songs..
 A charity single from this (a version of Frankie's classic 'Bottle of Whisky') featuring the Scottish rugby team on backing vocals has been released.
 The album is due out in the latter half of 2014.
 Video footage of Spike, Jimi and the rest of the Quireboys performing 'Bottle of Whisky' live in Glasgow can be viewed in this site's 'News' section.

-Early 2014 heralded the release of Jimi's sixth studio album 'Last King of Pictland', an imaginative and creative project, recorded at studios in Scotland and Portland, Oregon, USA, which blended bagpipes with many different genres.
+Early 2014 heralded the release of Jimi's sixth studio album 'Last King of Pictland', recorded at studios in Scotland and Portland, Oregon, USA, which blended bagpipes with many different genres.
 Praised by fans and critics alike (see reviews in earlier posts here) 'Last King of Pictland' featured six original compositions and three 'wildy creative' traditional arrangements.
 Influences include heavy metal, progressive rock, traditional Scottish, Greek and Irish and more all combined with a modern edge.